Xu Xilin

-Xu Xilin (December 17 1873 – July 7 1907), was a Chinese revolutionary born in Dongpu, Shanyin, Shaoxing, Zhejiang during the Qing dynasty.
+Xu Xilin (December 17, 1873 – July 7, 1907) was a Chinese revolutionary born in Dongpu, Shanyin, Shaoxing, Zhejiang during the Qing dynasty.

+Biography

 Xu was sent to Japan in 1903 for study where he joined other Zhejiang students in rescuing Zhang Taiyan, who was arrested for spreading anti-Qing views.
 Xu set up a publishing house and a public school called Yuejun in Shaoxing with Zong Nengsu and Wang Ziyu.

 Xu was recommended into the China restoration Society, Guangfuhui in 1904 by Cai Yuanpei and Tao Chengzhang in Shanghai.
 Xu entered the imperial exams and he met his cousin, Qiu Jin.
 He introduced her into the Guangfuhui.

 Fan Ainong was a student of Xu.

 Xu refused to join Sun Yat-sen's revolutionary league, the Tongmenghui, when his Guangfuhui organization was merged into it.

+Xu founded the Datong School with the goal of developing revolutionaries.

 In 1906, Xu purchased an official rank and was placed in charge of police HQ of Anqing in Anhui province.